Azure/azure-powershell/src/Aks/Aks/help/Set-AzAksCluster.md

 ```

 ### -NodeOsDiskSize
-The default number of nodes for the node pools.
+Specifies the size, in GB, of the operating system disk.

 ```yaml
 Type: System.Int32